Superfriends: an archetype that most of the times is loved or hated due to the impact it can have on your Commander table.

 Pramikon doesn’t have any direct synergy with Planeswalkers or Legendary permanents in general and neither brings pure value to the table like Golos; however Pramikon can be a really valuable Commander for a Superfriend deck because it’s able to give protection to your Planeswalkers.
 Pramikon would give the possibility only to one player at a time to attack you and, by copying and/or by blinking it, you could easily create a lock that would protect all your Planeswalker from every attack: having another copy of Pramikon on the field will stop everyone from attacking and each time you blink Pramikon you can change its direction.

-You can check out my Commander Exercise post with Pramikon to have a starting point to build the deck.
+You can check out my own Pramikon deck to have a starting point to build the deck.

 Aminatou, the Fateshifter